Multiline/TicTacToe/README.md

 ## About
 The main objective of this project as to implement the game TicTacToe.
 The main focus was on the infrastructure and best coding practices

+Further information on the documentation can be found under the "docs" folder.

 ### Team
 * Hannes Arnórsson - hannesa02@ru.is
 * Hjörtur Þór Daðason - hjorturd15@ru.is